sequentialread/modular-spatial-index/README.md

 For the demo that this animated gif was generated from, see: https://git.sequentialread.com/forest/modular-spatial-index-demo-opengl

-modular-spatial-index is a simple spatial index adapter for key/value databases, based on https://github.com/google/hilbert.
+modular-spatial-index is a simple spatial index adapter for key/value databases (or RDBMS if you want), based on https://github.com/google/hilbert.

 Read amplification for range queries is aproximately like 2x-3x in terms of IOPS and bandwidth compared to a 1-dimensional query.